-A Bay Area based actor, Amanda Farbstein has performed the gamut of musicals, and classical, modern, and contemporary plays.
+A Bay Area based actor, tap and acting teacher, Amanda Farbstein has performed the gamut of musicals, and classical, modern, and contemporary plays.
 She has bounced from Kathy Seldon in Singing in the Rain, to Gower in Pericles, to Li'l Bit in How I Learned to Drive.

 Amanda graduated from the Pacific Conservatory of the Performing Arts (PCPA) and has also trained in the A.C.T.
 Summer Training Congress, LAMDA Shakespeare intensive, Notre Dame de Namur Musical Theatre Conservatory, Berkeley Rep courses, and at SF Dance Center and Dance Arts Center (where she also teaches tap.)